Perrinepanisset/ML_The_North_Face/README.md

 ### 0.Preprocessing-The_North_Face_Ecommerce.ipynb
 Understanding and cleaning dataset.
 Preprocessing text for the creation of a TF-IDF Matrix and the visualization in a Word Cloud.

-- INPUT FILES : sample-data-ecommerce.csv
+- INPUT FILE : sample-data-ecommerce.csv

 - OUTPUT FILES :
   - TF-IDF_Matrix.csv